tinythings/bunkerbox/docs/config/project.md

 against the quota).
 They are merely excluded from the size estimate, not from the overlay.
 Common additions: `vendor/`, `docs/`, `out/`.

 **`passthrough`** — list of commands the AI agent is allowed to proxy from the VM to your host machine via vsock.
-Each entry is either an exact command name (`"make"` matches `make` with zero arguments only) or a command with an argument glob (`"make *"` matches `make` with any arguments, including zero).
+In `relaxed` mode each entry is either an exact command name (`"make"` matches `make` with zero arguments only) or a command with an argument glob (`"make *"` matches `make` with any arguments, including zero).
+In `paranoid` mode glob patterns are rejected; use exact commands or exact subcommands such as `"cargo build"`, which matches `cargo build` plus any additional flags.
 See the [Passthrough guide](../guides/passthrough.md) for the full architecture.

 If `passthrough` is empty when the config is first loaded, Bunkerbox scans the repository for known build system files (`Cargo.toml`, `Makefile`,